 - The lighting with Diya represents achieving more knowledge.

 - Offering betel leaves provide satisfaction full of great pleasures.

-Worshipers also apply three horizontal lines of holy ash on their forehead just like Lord Shiva which represents spiritual knowledge, cleanliness, and penance.
+Worshipers also apply three horizontal lines of holy ash on their forehead like Lord Shiva, representing spiritual knowledge, cleanliness, and penance.
 They wear a garland made up of the Rudraksha (seed of Rudraksha tree) while worshiping Lord Shiva.
-It is believed that the Rudraksha tree was originated from the tears of Lord Shiva.
+It is believed that the Rudraksha tree originated from Lord Shiva’s tears.

 Importance of Symbols

 The bel tree, also known as the bilwa or bilva tree-is sacred to Lord Shiva.
 According to legend, a disreputable hunter was going out to hunt one day (which happened to be the day of the festival) when he passed one of Shiva’s temples and saw many people worshipping the LINGAM and calling out Shiva’s name.
 Mockingly, he imitated their cries; without realizing it, uttering the god’s name on that holy day removed some of his sins.

 As night approached, he climbed up into a bel tree to escape the wild animals and wait for the morning.
 Unable to sleep, he kept an involuntary vigil; and shivering from the cold, he accidentally shook down some of the bel leaves, which fell onto a stone LINGAM beneath the tree.
 Although none of these acts was deliberate, the hunter ended up performing exactly those rites that the worshippers of Shiva perform on Shivratri, and he was instantly released from his past sins and made a saint.